Grading at Columbia: Tips and Strategies using CourseWorks (Canvas) and Gradescope

 - Cons: The Assignment tool does not allow for a timer for assignment completion.

-Depending on your preferred method for annotating, grading, and providing feedback to handwritten work, the limitation of not being able to use the Speedgrader to directly annotate files in a quiz may prove to be a major challenge in your grading efforts.
-In the next section you can learn Gradescope which provides a variety of features to work around this problem.
+Depending on your preferred method for annotating, grading, and providing feedback to handwritten work, the limitation of not being able to use the SpeedGrader to directly annotate files in a quiz may prove to be a major challenge in your grading efforts.
+In the next section you can learn about a different platform, Gradescope, which provides a variety of features to work around this problem.

 For more information on downloading students’ submissions in SpeedGrader, please visit the following link from Canvas Instructure: How do I view the details of a submission for a student in SpeedGrader?.
 For more information on uploading files/attachments as Assignment Comments, please visit the following link from Canvas Instructure: How do I leave feedback comments for student submissions in SpeedGrader?